AshtonElliott/ConfliBERT-dockerV2/README.md

 - `task`: One of `multilabel`, `multiclass`, `binary`, or `ner`.
 - `models`: List of model configs (architecture, name, path).
 - `train_batch_size`, `epochs_per_seed`, etc.: Training parameters.

+Once you have a config file that looks similiar to this, drop it into the "configs" folder.

 ---